Company Logo - Home Link

 You will need to stand in line at the Richard Rodgers Theatre box office to get these $40 tickets.

 This is not a good option for you if you don’t want (or are unable) to stand for a long period of time.
+Hamilton is a particularly long show, with a running time of 2 hours and 45 minutes.

-NYC TOURIST ATTRACTION DISCOUNT PASSES
+NYC TOURIST ATTRACTION PASSES WITH DEALS

 There are, of course, many other benefits of getting a tourist pass.